Impingement syndrome of the shoulder or shoulder impingement syndrome (SIS) is technically a clinical sign, not a diagnosis.

 Sport specific or work specific exercises must be included at the end of the rehabilitation to complete the treatment and prevent future injury.

-Several new interventions for SIS are emerging, such as regenerative therapies (eg, platelet-enriched plasma [PRP], autologous blood), prolotherapy, acupuncture and botulinum toxin, but the evidence to support them is thus far lacking.17,18
+Several new interventions for SIS are emerging, such as regenerative therapies (eg, mesenchymal stem cells, platelet-enriched plasma [PRP], autologous blood), prolotherapy, acupuncture and botulinum toxin, but strong evidence to support them is thus far lacking.20,21 Prolotherapy and PRP have shown improvement for rotator cuff disease in a small number of studies.22,23 In cases of shoulder impingement related to calcific tendonitis, ultrasound-guided barbotage and extracorporeal shockwave therapy have shown benefit.24

 Additional epidemiologic information would be beneficial, including the prevalence by acromial type and the association of this condition with medical and social (e.g. smoking) factors.